nodejs/node/doc/api/n-api.md

 In many cases, however, it is necessary that the handles remain valid for either a shorter or longer lifespan than that of the native method.
-The sections which follow describe the N-API functions than can be used to change the handle lifespan from the default.
+The sections which follow describe the N-API functions that can be used to change the handle lifespan from the default.

 ### Making handle lifespan shorter than that of the native method